snowplow/snowplowanalytics.com/_posts/2019-01-09-a-new-recovery-process-for-real-time-pipelines/index.md

 <h3 id="custom">2.2 Custom recovery scenarios</h3>

-In addition to these recovery scenarios, we still wanted to make the idea of recovery scenario extensible.
+In addition to the outlined scenarios, we still wanted to make the idea of  recovery scenarios extensible.
 As such, if the recovery you want to perform is not covered by the ones listed above, you can define your own by following [the guide in the repository][custom-recovery-scenario].